aws-amplify/amplify-category-api/packages/amplify-graphql-transformer/API.md

 import { GraphQLTransform } from '@aws-amplify/graphql-transformer-core';
 import { IFunction } from 'aws-cdk-lib/aws-lambda';
 import { NestedStackProvider } from '@aws-amplify/graphql-transformer-interfaces';
-import { RDSConnectionSecrets } from '@aws-amplify/graphql-transformer-core';
-import { RDSLayerMapping } from '@aws-amplify/graphql-transformer-interfaces';
 import { ResolverConfig } from '@aws-amplify/graphql-transformer-core';
+import { SQLDBConnectionSecrets } from '@aws-amplify/graphql-transformer-core';
+import { SQLLayerMapping } from '@aws-amplify/graphql-transformer-interfaces';
 import { SynthParameters } from '@aws-amplify/graphql-transformer-interfaces';
 import { TransformerLog } from '@aws-amplify/graphql-transformer-interfaces';
 import { TransformerPluginProvider } from '@aws-amplify/graphql-transformer-interfaces';